 Construction Funds Request

-The Historical Commission and School Committee request for construction funds was approved by the November 2018 Special Town Meeting.
+The Historical Commission and School Committee request for $8,475,000 in construction funds was approved by the November 2018 Special Town Meeting.

 The Special Town Meeting presentation and site plans are available below: